Mohegan Tribe

-The Mohegan Tribe (/ˈmoʊhiːgæn/ MOH-hee-gan) is a federally recognized Native American tribe and sovereign tribal nation based in Uncasville, Connecticut.
+The Mohegan Tribe (/ˈmoʊhiːgæn/ MOH-hee-gan) is a federally recognized Native American tribe and sovereign tribal nation of Mohegan people based in Uncasville, Connecticut.
 Historically part of the Pequot people, the Mohegan emerged as a distinct group in the 17th century under the leadership of Uncas, who allied with English colonists during the Pequot War (1637–1638) and established the tribe’s independence through the Treaty of Hartford.

 The Mohegan Tribe gained formal federal recognition from the United States government in 1994 through the Mohegan Nation (Connecticut) Land Claim Settlement Act, which also established their modern reservation on the Thames River.
 The tribe's government operates under a written constitution and includes an elected Tribal Council and Council of Elders, who oversee legislative, judicial, and cultural matters.

 Today, the Mohegan are known both for their cultural preservation efforts and their economic development, most notably through ownership and operation of Mohegan Sun, one of the largest casinos in the United States.
 Revenues from gaming have funded extensive tribal services and allowed the Mohegan to contribute to environmental sustainability, intertribal partnerships, and philanthropic causes.

-The Mohegan people emphasize a deep spiritual connection to their ancestors, land, and language.
 Their cultural institutions include the Tantaquidgeon Museum, the oldest Native American owned and operated museum in the United States, and the Mohegan Church.
 As of 2024, the Mohegan Tribe had an estimated enrolled population of approximately 2,400 members.

 History

-Origins and Split from the Pequot
+Origins and split from the Pequot

 The Mohegan people originated as a branch of the Pequot, both of whom were part of the larger Algonquian-speaking cultural and linguistic group inhabiting southern New England prior to European contact.
 According to oral traditions and archaeological studies, the Pequot and Mohegan share common ancestral ties to the Lenni Lenape (Delaware) peoples and are believed to have migrated from the Hudson River Valley region into present-day Connecticut during the late prehistoric period.

 By the early 17th century, tensions within the Pequot tribe led to a major rift between Sachem Sassacus and a rising leader named Uncas.
 Uncas advocated for greater cooperation with the newly arrived English settlers, while Sassacus sought to resist colonial encroachment.
 This ideological divide caused Uncas and his followers to break away and form a new tribal entity, the Mohegan, a name sometimes interpreted as "Wolf People."

 The split became permanent following the outbreak of the Pequot War (1637–1638), in which the Mohegan allied with the English and the Narragansett against the Pequot.
 The Mohegan’s support proved pivotal in the defeat of the Pequot, and in the aftermath, Uncas was recognized by the English as the sachem of the Mohegan under the Treaty of Hartford (1638), which laid the foundation for Mohegan political autonomy.